There is no “one size fits all” approach to healthcare — addiction treatment is no exception.

 Some clients may participate in all levels of care, while others may only participate in one.
 Continuum of care is flexible and intended to match treatment level with the needs of the patient.
 Learn more about each level of care.

 Medically managed intensive inpatient is for people with severe substance use disorders who require medical stabilization.
 In most cases, clients are experiencing withdrawal symptoms due to dependency.
-They receive 24-hour medical care, medications, and counseling at this level of care.
+They receive 24-hour medical care, medications, and counseling at this level of care in a hospital setting.

 Pyramid Healthcare’s drug and alcohol detox programs are often the first stage of recovery for our clients.
 Many of our locations offer detox and inpatient treatment, making it easy for clients to transition to another level of care when they are ready.